ArkLiu/arkliu.github.io/posts/2023/11/databricks-user-group-management.md

 also wire this job run to the CI/CD pipeline to fully automate the process.

 As you can see, this solution is built on top of the Databricks API and python basic operation to make it very flexible and scalable.
+You can easily modify the logic to fit your need.

+I hope you find this article helpful.
 If you have any questions or suggestions, please feel free to reach out to me

 [Authentication for Databricks automation - overview]: https://docs.databricks.com/dev-tools/api/latest/authentication.html#authentication-for-databricks-automation-overview